 Bumetanide Tablets Description

 Bumetanide is a loop diuretic available as 0.5 mg (light green), 1 mg (yellow) and 2 mg (peach) tablets for oral administration; each tablet also contains anhydrous lactose, magnesium stearate, microcrystalline cellulose, pregelatinized starch and talc, with the following dye systems: 0.5 mg—D&C Yellow No. 10 aluminum lake and FD&C Blue No. 1 aluminum lake; 1 mg—D&C Yellow No. 10 aluminum lake; 2 mg—red iron oxide.

 Bumetanide Tablets - Clinical Pharmacology

 Potassium excretion is also increased by bumetanide, in a dose-related fashion.

 Bumetanide decreases uric acid excretion and increases serum uric acid.
 Following oral administration of bumetanide the onset of diuresis occurs in 30 to 60 minutes.
 Peak activity is reached between 1 and 2 hours.
-At usual doses (1 to 2 mg) diuresis is largely complete within 4 hours; with higher doses, the diuretic action lasts for 4 to 6 hours.
+At usual doses (1 mg to 2 mg) diuresis is largely complete within 4 hours; with higher doses, the diuretic action lasts for 4 to 6 hours.
 Diuresis starts within minutes following an intravenous injection and reaches maximum levels within 15 to 30 minutes.

 Several pharmacokinetic studies have shown that bumetanide, administered orally or parenterally, is eliminated rapidly in humans, with a half-life of between 1 and 1½ hours.
 Plasma protein-binding is in the range of 94% to 96%.